 - SP-LIT Program

 Pathology Research Overview

 Additional departmental investigators are located in the Howard Hughes Medical Institute (Dr. Bradley Bernstein), the Experimental Pathology Unit (Drs.
 Frederic Preffer and James Stone), the Immunopathology Research (Drs.
 Robert Colvin and Rex Neal Smith), the Translational Oncology Laboratory (Drs.
-John Iafrate and Dora Dias-Santagata) and Pathology Informatics and Imaging Research Unit (Drs.
+John Iafrate and Dora Dias-Santagata, PhD) and Pathology Informatics and Imaging Research Unit (Drs.
 John Gilbertson, Yukako Yagi, Anand Dighe, Thomas Gudewicz, James Michaelson and David Wilbur).

 Multiple Pathology faculty have funded laboratory research efforts that occupy space in other departments:

 Matthew P. Frosch, MD, PhD - Neurology